Have You Added She/Her/Hers to Your Email Signature?: Broadsheet

 IN CASE YOU MISSED IT

 • Breakfast badass.
 We’ll give you one guess on the name of the newest athlete to appear on the iconic Wheaties box.
 (Hint: Her name starts with an “S” and ends with “erena”!)
+Star Tribune

 • An ugly accusation.
 Fatou Jallow, a winner of Gambia’s top beauty pageant, has accused the nation’s former president, Yahya Jammeh, of raping her.
 Jammeh, who fled Gambia after losing the 2017 election, has a long history of horrific acts, including the torturing and killing of enemies and the jailing and beating of protesters and journalists.
 He has never been held to account for his crimes.
+New York Times

 • New majority.
 New Pew Research Center data finds that women will soon represent the majority of the U.S.’s college-educated workforce for the first time ever.
+NPR

 Share today’s Broadsheet with a friend.
 Looking for previous editions?
 Click here.